domingo-nofre/path-finder/README.rst

 ## Installation

-All the requirements.txt file you will find all necessary dependencies
+In the requirements.txt file you will find all necessary dependencies

 ## Usage